South Korea fines Volkswagen, orders recall over emissions cheating

 Officials said government testing of 15 other automakers' diesel models would be completed by April, creating an uncomfortable degree of uncertainty at a time of slowing sales for importers in the world's 11th-biggest auto market.

-Sales of diesel-powered German imports have been gaining share in a South Korean market long dominated by home-grown players led by Hyundai Motor (005380.KS) and Kia Motors (000270.KS).
+Sales of diesel-powered German imports have been gaining share in a South Korean market long dominated by home-grown players led by Hyundai Motor and Kia Motors.

 But the market share of imported vehicles fell from 15.7 percent in September to 12.34 percent in October, the lowest percentage since July 2013, according to the Korea Automobile Importers & Distributors Association.